nathansheaouedraogo/bleach_cleanings_data_analysis/README.md

 ## COPY ME

-Add as many dictionaries as needed, program will be okay with a minimum of one.
+Add as many nested dictionaries as needed, program will be okay with a minimum of one.
 Use proper JAVA syntax: encase strings with " " (unlike python, single ' ' are illegal in java) and remove all trailing commas (unlike python trailing ','  illegal if not followed by another entry).
 Rename "dict_1" to whatever identifier you wish for the dataset renaming anything else  will cause errors.
 Finally, adding or removing any key/value pairs inside nested dictionaries will break the program.

 ```
 {